MakerSCAD/makerscad-docs/source/CAD.rst

 It allows us to create a text based model, this block has the following main parameters:

   * text : a string value with the characters we are going to draw.
-  * width: a numeric value that determines the thickness of the characters.
+  * size: a numeric value that determines the thickness of the characters.
   * height:  a numeric value that determines the extrusion amount of the characters.
-  * x: a numeric value, the starting point on X for the characters.
-  * y: a numeric value, the starting point on y for the characters.

 .. figure:: /_static/text3d.png